Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: Challenges in the direct detection of high-energy gamma rays

-Seminal ideas on exploiting oriented crystals to enhance gamma-ray detection in space-borne telescopes were proposed decades ago by several groups \cite{moller1989}, but they were never pursued in detail.
-Recent results from the INFN STORM-OREO collaboration have revived this direction: in particular, the development of end-to-end Monte Carlo models, validated against dedicated measurements, now enables more realistic and quantitatively solid design studies and proposals.
+Seminal ideas on exploiting oriented crystals to enhance gamma ray detection in space-borne telescopes were proposed decades ago (\cite{moller1989}), but they were never pursued in detail.
+Recent results from the INFN STORM-OREO collaboration have revived this direction: in particular, the development of end-to-end Monte Carlo models, validated against dedicated experimental measurements, now enables more realistic and quantitatively solid design studies and proposals.